JuanOlaya/OOP/README.md

 <a href="https://zenodo.org/badge/latestdoi/102818584"><img src="https://zenodo.org/badge/102818584.svg" alt="DOI"></a>

-For those courses we use the Java library [Processing](https://processing.org/) and its JavaScript version [P5js](https://p5js.org/).
+For these course we use the JavaScript library [P5js](https://p5js.org/) and its Java version [Processing](https://processing.org/).

 The following are the course steps:

 ## Course steps
 - [Step 1: One Instance + Function move right](#step-1)